Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
-For specialist advice get in touch today to schedule your rental properties home assessment.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling could be significant for landlords and property managers.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties